-- (1) Subscription fees for the 2018 Successor Period, the 2018 Predecessor Period and the years ended December 31, 2017 and 2016 include \$13.5 million, \$36.9 million, \$50.1 million and \$50.6 million, respectively, of Refinitiv (formerly Thomson Reuters) market data fees. - (2) In 2014, we issued equity to certain of the Bank Stockholders and management as a result of a capital contribution to facilitate our expansion into new credit products.
+Subscription fees for the 2018 Successor Period, the 2018 Predecessor Period and the years ended December 31, 2017 and 2016 include \$13.5 million, \$36.9 million, \$50.1 million and \$50.6 million, respectively, of Refinitiv (formerly Thomson Reuters) market data fees.

+- (2) In 2014, we issued equity to certain of the Bank Stockholders and management as a result of a capital contribution to facilitate our expansion into new credit products.
 The equity vested on July 31, 2018 upon the achievement of specific revenue earnout milestones related to the new credit products.
 Prior to the July 31, 2018 vesting, we recognized contingent consideration as a contra-revenue adjustment, which partially offset gross revenues for the periods presented. - (3) Pro forma figures give effect to the Transactions, including this offering.
 See "Unaudited Pro Forma Consolidated Financial Information" for a detailed presentation of the unaudited pro forma information, including a description of the transactions and assumptions underlying the pro forma adjustments. - (4) Distributions in the year preceding an initial public offering are deemed to be in contemplation of the offering with the intention of repayment out of offering proceeds to the extent that the distributions exceed earnings during such period.
-The supplemental pro forma information has been computed to give effect to the number of shares whose proceeds would be necessary to pay (i) the Special Distribution and (ii) the 2018 and 2019 Distributions, but only to the extent the aggregate amount of these distributions exceed our earnings for the applicable preceding twelve-month period.
-The computations of the supplemental pro forma weighted average shares of Class A and Class B common stock outstanding and net income per share of Class A and Class B common stock are based on historical Tradeweb Markets LLC financial information, which as a limited liability company did not have any shares of Class A or Class B common stock outstanding during the year ended December 31, 2018.
-The supplemental pro forma weighted average shares of Class A and Class B common stock outstanding during the year ended December 31, 2018 only include 7,326,120 shares to pay such distributions.
+The supplemental pro forma information has been computed to give effect to the number of shares whose proceeds would be necessary to pay (i) the Special Distribution and (ii) the 2018 Distributions, but only to the extent the aggregate amount of these distributions exceed our earnings for the applicable preceding twelve-month period.
+The computations of the supplemental pro forma weighted average shares of Class A and Class B common stock are based on historical Tradeweb Markets LLC financial information, which as a limited liability company did not have any shares of Class A or Class B common stock outstanding during the year ended December 31, 2018.
+The supplemental pro forma weighted average shares of Class B common stock outstanding during the year ended December 31, 2018.
+The supplemental pro forma weighted average shares of class B common stock outstanding during the year ended December 31, 2018.
+The supplemental pro forma weighted average shares of Class B common stock outstanding during the year ended December 31, 2018.
+The supplemental pro forma weighted average shares to pay such distributions.